 UNIT 3: Narratives and pre-production Students explore stories that circulate in society through media narratives.
 They assess how audiences from different periods of time and contexts are engaged by, consume and read narratives.
-Students use the preproduction stage of the media production process to design a media product for a specified audience.
+Students use the preproduction stage of the media product for a specified audience.
 They will then create this media product in Unit 4.